 - 6.1.1 The Treasury Management Strategy sets out the specific expected treasury activities for the forthcoming financial year.
-This strategy will be submitted to the Commissioner for approval before the commencement of each financial year. - 6.1.2 The formulation of the annual Treasury Management Strategy involves determining the appropriate borrowing and investment decisions in the light of the anticipated movement in both fixed and shorter -term variable interest rates.
-For instance, this organisation may decide to postpone borrowing if fixed interest rates are expected to fall, or borrow early if fixed interest rates are expected to rise. - 6.1.3 The Treasury Management Strategy is concerned with the following elements: - · the current Treasury portfolio position; - · the prospects for interest rates; - · the limits placed by this organisation on treasury activities; - · the expected borrowing strategy; - the expected temporary investment strategy; - the policy concerning retention of the set aside capital receipts; - · the expectations for debt rescheduling; - · borrowing requirements; - any extraordinary treasury issue - 6.1.4 The Treasury Management Strategy will establish the expected move in interest rates against alternatives (using all available information such as published interest rate forecasts where applicable), and highlight sensitivities to different scenarios.
+This strategy will be submitted to the Commissioner for approval before the commencement of each financial year. - 6.1.2 The formulation of the annual Treasury Management Strategy involves determining the appropriate borrowing and investment decisions in the light of the anticipated movement in both fixed and shorter-term variable interest rates.
+For instance, this organisation may decide to postpone borrowing if fixed interest rates are expected to fall, or borrow early if fixed interest rates are expected to rise. - 6.1.3 The Treasury Management Strategy is concerned with the following elements: - (i) the current Treasury portfolio position; - (ii) the prospects for interest rates; - (iii) the limits placed by this organisation on treasury activities; - (iv) the expected borrowing strategy; - (v) the expected temporary investment strategy; - (vi) the policy concerning retention of the set aside capital receipts; - (vii) the expectations for debt rescheduling; - (viii) borrowing requirements; and - (ix) any extraordinary treasury issue. - 6.1.4 The Treasury Management Strategy will establish the expected move in interest rates against alternatives (using all available information such as published interest rate forecasts where applicable), and highlight sensitivities to different scenarios.